Iain McGowan on the Scottish Widows Family of Funds

 An in-depth look at our core multi-asset pension funds with Scottish Widows’ Director of Investments

-Q: What are the Scottish Widows ‘family of multi-asset pension funds?
+Q: What is Scottish Widows’ family of multi-asset pension funds?

-While we have other multi-asset ranges, this refers to our three related ranges of pension funds, which are available to individual pension customers (through our Retirement Account proposition) and to those in workplace pension schemes.
+This is something of an umbrella term to refer to the three related ranges of pension funds we offer to individual pension customers (through our Retirement Account proposition) and to those in workplace pension schemes.
 They are:

 1. Our Pension Portfolio Funds (which are available individually as well as forming the building blocks of our Governed Investment Strategies (GIS) for individual pension customers and our Pension Investment Approaches (PIA) for workplace schemes).